 “Please see attached photos of the silver snuff box.
 It has a gilt lining.
 You will note the makers mark of Rebecca Emes and Edward Barnard confirms the information as noted by Mr. Jenkins in your email.
 Your response to my query most certainly answered some questions.
 I am also having to review the other marks regarding city mark and date.
 It would be interesting to find out what happened to the other snuff box formerly in Plymouth Museum and if the designs are similar.

 I greatly appreciate your assistance.
 I have contacted my father who lives in Prince Edward Island, Canada and he was amazed by the information you sent me.
 He recalls having met Richard Barstow about a year prior to Mr Barstow’s passing; a great loss to those in the mineralogical fields.
 Mr. Barstow had vaguely mentioned something about three snuff boxes having been made but was unable to elaborate further on the subject.
 So, with your help, I am able to put pieces of the puzzle together“

-The lady kindly sent a photograph of the snuff box as can be seen below.
+The lady kindly sent a photograph of the snuff box as can be seen above.
 So it could well be that there were/are three such items made from the very silver that was taken from Wheal Betsy.